 A key management practices is concentrating leadership in top management and suppressing or ignoring any ideas or concerns from other levels of the organization.
-Self management, like that in sociocracy, is believed to correct autocratic leadership but the misconceptions about how it does that have seriously affected the willingness of organizations, businesses in particular, from adopting it.
+Self management, like that in sociocracy, is believed to correct autocratic leadership but the misconceptions about how it does that have seriously affected the willingness of The Delibrative Democracy Consortium (DDC)u is an alliance o..., businesses in particular, from adopting it.

 Misconceptions about Sociocracy